"Digital accessibility" refers to designing web-based content to a set of standards so that it can be fully used by people with disabilities.

 - Web-based documents, such as Microsoft Word documents, PowerPoint presentations, and PDFs;

-- Canvas courses and other course websites (including sites built in UO Blogs);
+- Canvas courses and other course websites;

 - Web-based exams and quizzes, web-based textbook components/integrations, online forms, mobile applications, and any web-based third-party products (learning platforms and integrations);